Best Backpacker Insurance: True Traveller v World Nomads Insurance

 This is an important question.
 Most insurance companies have affiliate schemes so websites can make a small commission on sales and rightly so, no one should pour days over creating great content for readers without some form of payment but the reviews must be trustworthy.

-As mentioned above I have not used World Nomads but Taylor has (I also asked in a female travel Facebook group and out of the five respondents, only one had a denied claim and she said she agreed to an extent) and the True Traveller experience is 100% honest.
+As mentioned above I have not used World Nomads but Taylor has (I also asked in a female travel Facebook group and out of the five respondents, only one had a denied claim and she said she agreed to an extent) and my True Traveller experience is 100% honest.

-The best travel insurance for backpackers really comes down to personal experience, budget and the reasons for needing insurance.
-This guide has detailed real-life examples of two of the popular insurers on the market and well as setting out the terminology to look out for when shopping.
-The main takeaway from this guide is not to get caught out, research and book before you go for a stress-free adventure!
+This guide has detailed real-life examples of two of the popular insurers on the market as well as setting out the terminology to look out for when shopping.

 Best travel insurance World Nomads True Traveller